jamesbowman/py-bteve/docs/index.rst

       Send any queued drawing commands directly to the hardware.

+  .. method:: finish()

+      Send any queued drawing commands directly to the hardware, and return when they have all cometed execution.

   .. method:: cc(b)

       Append bytes to the command FIFO.

       :param bytes b: The bytes to add.
-The length of the bytes must be a multiple of 4.
+Its length must be a multiple of 4.

 Module constants